No Mercy (2006): Aftermath

-At Cyber Sunday, King Booker successfully defended the World Heavyweight Championship in the "Champion Of Champions" match, where he defeated both the ECW World Champion, The Big Show and the WWE Champion, John Cena.
-Booker kept the title until Survivor Series, where he dropped it to Batista.
+At Cyber Sunday, King Booker successfully defended the World Heavyweight Championship in the "Champion Of Champions" match, where he defeated both the ECW World Champion, Big Show and the WWE Champion, John Cena.
+King Booker kept the title until Survivor Series, where he dropped it to Batista.

 Mr. Kennedy and The Undertaker continued to feud, including a First Blood match at Survivor Series, which Kennedy won after MVP hit the Undertaker with a steel chair, and a Last Ride match at Armageddon, which the Undertaker won.
 Kennedy also lost his United States Championship to Chris Benoit.
 MVP then began a feud with the Undertaker's on-screen half-brother Kane.

 Chavo Guerrero challenged Rey Mysterio to an "I Quit" match, which he won, after assaulting Mysterio's knee, kayfabe injuring it.
 Mysterio took time off from wrestling, and Guerrero began feuding with Benoit after Benoit confronted him over his treatment of Mysterio.
 Benoit retained his United States Championship against Guerrero at Survivor Series.

 Matt Hardy reformed the Hardys tag team with his brother Jeff, and began a feud with MNM, (Johnny Nitro and Joey Mercury), which included a ladder match at Armageddon, in which Paul London and Brian Kendrick were also involved.
 London and Kendrick had been feuding with Dave Taylor and William Regal up to Armageddon.
 Gregory Helms, meanwhile, feuded with Jimmy Wang Yang over his Cruiserweight title.

 This 2006 event would be the final No Mercy to be brand-exclusive during the first brand-extension, as following WrestleMania 23 in April 2007, brand-exclusive PPVs were discontinued.
 It would also be the final No Mercy to be SmackDown-exclusive until the 2016 event during the second brand extension when brand exclusive PPVs were reintroduced.